danvk/boggle-paper/paper/content.typ

 Bound with Sum/Choice Trees.
 Eventually we'll merge all the way down to a single SumNode, which represents a candidate board.
-This allocates additional nodes, however, and we may wish to save RAM and compute by not doing that all the way to single boards.
+This allocates additional nodes, however, and we may wish to save RAM and compute by not doing that all the way to the bottom.

-Instead, we can define an alternative algorithm, `OrderlyBound`, which refines the bound on a tree by traversing it, rather than merging subtrees.
+Instead, we can define an alternative algorithm, `orderly_bound`, which refines the bound on a tree by traversing it, rather than merging subtrees.
 We'll maintain a stack of pointers to ChoiceNodes.
 To "branch,"" we'll pop off the ChoiceNodes